WHY DOESN'T CONTEMPORARY JEWELRY TAKE OFF?

 Walk.
 Photo: Christoph Ziegler.

-The numbers speak volumes.
-There is a sharp decline in the number of artists participating in prestigious fairs or weeks over the last five years.
 While rigid institutional structures do not address the problem, the braver ones among us should admit: we have to fix the problem before it is too late.
 Contemporary jewelry as a genre or art discipline must open up to the broader public.
 This is a task for individual artists, but it also requires a collective effort.

-Before professionals join forces, they should be aware that the lack of communication between the different agents and sectors of the contemporary jewelry field inhibit the discipline's growth.
-Contemporary jewelry as a genre or art
+Before professionals join forces, they should be aware that the lack of communication between the different agents and sectors of the contemporary jewelry field inhibit the discipline’s growth.